CSaldajeno/cse15l-lab-reports/index.md

 ![Image2](cat_direct.png)
 * The working directory is `/home/lecture1`
-* Since `lecture1` is already part of the working directory, the cat command is searching for another file of the same name under the `lecture1` file, but doesn't find one, therefore outputing `no such file or directory`.
+* the `cat` command is used to print the contents of a file, usually a text file, so running `cat messages`, where `messages` is a subdirectory/directory, results in a warning-like output that tells the user that `messages` is a directory and not what the cat command expects or is used for
-* The output is an error because the command reads lecture1 as another file of the same naem under the working directory, but can't find it.
+* The output is not a formal programming error and more of a diagnostic message, warning that `messages` isn't a file the cat command expects or is used for.

 ![Image3](cat_file.png)
 * The working directory is `/home/lecture1`